Women's ice hockey in Great Britain: 1995

 GB went to Denmark for the IIHF European Women's Championships Pool B in March 1995, faced a tough group on paper and proved to be a tough group on ice.
 GB fell to their worst defeat in four years in the opening game with a 14–1 defeat to Denmark.
 Slovakia defeated GB 4–1 and in the final group game Holland put seven past the Brits, with only two coming back.

-The 7th/8th playoff game saw GB take on the Ukraine, the only side they had beaten in competitive hockey so far.
+The 7th/8th playoff game saw GB take on Ukraine, the only side they had beaten in competitive hockey so far.
 Ukraine skated to a 2–0 victory which saw GB finish 8th out of eight teams.